 HDMI cable issuesPresenting to a room can fail

-When presenting to a room using HDMI, the presentation stream might not start or it starts without audio.
+When presenting to a room using HDMI, the presentation stream might not start, or it starts without audio.

 Make sure the Mimo touchscreen is connected to power correctly and uses qualified USB 3.0 cables.
 See our configuration guide for specific details.
 Sometimes, this issue occurs even if the cables are set up correctly.

-Contact support for more details or to report an unlisted device.
+Contact support for more details.

 Managing meeting invitationsExternal users warning